phalcon/documentation/docs/db-phql.md

 }
 ```

-If aliases are used for models, then the resultset will use those aliases to name the attributes in the every row of the result:
+If aliases are used for models, then the resultset will use those aliases to name the attributes in every row of the result:

 ```php
 <?php